Get involved! Send your photos, video, news & views by texting WN NEWS to 80360 or e-mail us

 EVESHAM business owners are asking why the county council has not done more to protect the town after meeting with the managing director of the company building the new bridge.

-Ali Aldkish, who owns Avonside Motors in Abbey Road with his wife Vanessa, has called for Worcestershire County Council to explain why businesses in the town have not been better supported during the disastrous delays on the Abbey Bridge works.
+Ali Adlkish, who owns Avonside Motors in Abbey Road with his wife Vanessa, has called for Worcestershire County Council to explain why businesses in the town have not been better supported during the disastrous delays on the Abbey Bridge works.

 The call from the couple comes after they met with John Jackson, the managing director of Hochtief, the company contracted to carry out the replacement of the bridge.

-But despite the delay to the work, meaning the bridge will be closed for more than six months and not the original 10 weeks as planned, Mr Aldkish says he does not blame Hochtief.
+But despite the delay to the work, meaning the bridge will be closed for more than six months and not the original 10 weeks as planned, Mr Adlkish says he does not blame Hochtief.

 He said: "We met with John Jackson and the site manager.
 The chief put his hands up and said we were over optimistic about the 10 weeks.